goceee/BVI-SVQA/README.md

 3. Open the repository folder
 4. Run `npm install` from a command line in that folder
 5. Start the software by opening any of the two files named `start`.

+# Tutorials (available in tutorials folder)
+    - Creating an Experiment
+    - Starting an Experiment